 But sometimes you have to sell one dream for another.

 I grew up in Northern California, in the town of Petaluma to be exact.
 But, when my grandmother got severe arthritis she wanted to go someplace warmer (contrary to the rumors, Northern Cali gets quite chilly).
+Thankfully you can sell to an investor who will pay cash for your fixer-upper fairly easily, so it wouldn’t be a stressful time to get the money.
 She was determined to move to Arizona since one of her children already lived there, and like a bunch of vagabonds the entire family followed, each buying our own homes along the way.

 It was an easy decision to follow the matriarch of our family.